adrianlimws/transferlist/README.md

 -   Create/Rename list
 -   Add player name, position, market value, asking price, release clause
 -   Ability to drag and drop player from one list to another freely
+-   Save list locally and export data for sharing purposes or onto another device

 ## Advanced Features